Ryan-Donovan33/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Context API allows for the child component to have access to a value you that in the parent component directly without passing it to every component

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions fire off to the reducer which takes the data and passes it to the store which then the data is stored.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is the global state of the data while the Component state is more localized data.
+Both can be beneifical while component state is useful when being used on a smaller scale or project.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux thunk is a middleware that lets you call action creators that will return a function.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Both seem beneficial but Context API seems better for what we do in L:ambda since its smaller projects.
+Easier to pass the data to individual components rather than redux which is global.

 ## Project Set Up